MikeDigitize/talk-to-me/README.md

 ttm.autoRestart = true;
 ```

+You can set this to false at any point during recording and when the next speech `end` event fires `TalkToMe` will not restart.

 ### Removing a callback
 Use the `off` method passing in the event name and the callback to remove.